mwbowers/mwbowers.github.io/manuals/cocoon/cl-user-def-commands.md

 A simple use case would be where we have a User defined Command, for example: "SYSM60C" that should call an IBM i command in the system with the same name.
 That IBM i command may be implemented as a *PGM object (the source could have been RPGLE or CL - not relevant for this discussion - ).

-Let's assume that the "SYSM60C" command has been migrated and it now exists in the *namespace* "ACME.MSYS.ERP".
+Let's assume that the "SYSM60C" command has been migrated and it now exists in the *namespace* "ACME.ERP".

-Let's also assume that "ACME.MSYS.ERP.SYSM60C" accepts two parameters: **PRET** (Program return Value) and **PFNM** (Printer Filename).
+Let's also assume that "ACME.ERP.SYSM60C" accepts two parameters: **PRET** (Program return Value) and **PFNM** (Printer Filename).

-The following is a simple **ExampleCL_Program** using the User-defined "SYSM60C" command:
+The following is a simple **ExampleCL** using the User-defined "SYSM60C" command:

 ```